Women in Brunei: Clothing norms

 Many Muslim women in Brunei wear traditional head coverings known as the tudong, also spelled as tudung.

 Gender roles

 In recent years, Bruneian women have started to assume "positions of responsibility" in the Government of Brunei.
 They are able to take jobs in the armed forces of Brunei; however they are not allowed to serve while in combat situations.
+Hasimah Abu Bakar was the first woman to be promoted to lieutenant colonel in the Royal Brunei Armed Forces (RBAF) in 2006, and Norsuriati Sharbini was the first to be assigned to colonel in the RBAF in 2021.

 Sex trafficking

 Citizen and foreign women and girls are sex trafficked in Brunei.